Welcome to the book club. Like each book club story on this blog, the reading and commenting is done at your own pace. Have fun and enjoy!

-Slide Show is a story about priorities.
-Which decision is bets for humanity?
-Which decision is best for personal gain?
+Slide Show is a story about questioning priorities, which ultimately is a game forcing humanity to either become pawns or players.
+Which decision is the best bet and for whom?
+What about personal gain?
 Can the two meet somewhere down the middle?

 You will notice many thematic plot details such as the existential decision making (what is the cost of one life compared to many?), as well as the oft repeated personal struggle with the desire to travel (such as GRRM had while growing up in Bayonne, NJ), flashy-dashy that wins them over (a la Good Queen Alysanne at the Night’s Watch), battle between the ‘gods’, color association, ant/insect associations, and the use of long term survival by hiding underground as the earth’s surface is no longer safe.
 It is the slide show itself that gives ASOIAF readers a sense of what Bran was experiencing during his coma dream, and then flips over to ideas and thoughts like Daenerys.
 And as always, a precursor to the idea of Greenseeing means Enlightenment, as Martin thematically blurs the line between outer space and under the sea.